Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 The Final Stretch

-It was a more defined path than I had expected, making for a pleasant walk.
-En route was a few places with spotty views out to the western plains.
-Then we reached the first switchback half a mile from the entrance.
+It was a more defined path than expected, making for a pleasant walk.
+En route, there were a few places with spotty views out to the western plains.
+We soon reached the first switchback half a mile from the hidden entrance.

 The trail was decent through the switchbacks up to the northwest ridge at 1640′.
 After losing the path to tree debris, we scrambled south the rest of the way to the flat top.
 I didn’t see anything marking the high point.